mdeliw/md/JavaConcurrency.md

 * **Committed** — already taken, accessible, and allocated by JVM
 ### I/O Bound

 Condition in which the time it takes to compute is primarily determined by the period spent waiting for I/O to complete.
 Rate at which data is consumed is faster than the rate at which data is requested.
-This issue has been since inception of computers.
-Based on Von Neumann's architecture of a ALU, Processing Unit, Memory - where instruction fetch and data fetch can't happen at the same time because they share the common bus to access memory.
+Von Neumann's architecture of a ALU, Processing Unit, Memory didn’t allow instruction and data fetch at the same time because they share the common bus to access memory.
 Later Harvard architecture brought the concept of splitting instruction and data into separate buses or cache between CPU and memory.

-> Most modern architectures include hardware cache, closer to the CPU - instruction cache, data caches - further broken into L1, L2, L3, L4 etc.  L1 cache are split into instruction and data.
+> Most modern architectures have hardware cache, closer to the CPU - instruction cache, data caches - further broken into L1, L2, L3, L4 etc.  L1 cache are split into instruction and data.
 L1 and L2 are typically per core, and L3 are shared by all cores.

 ### CPU Bound